 There is always a large reduction in the amount of garden waste collected between December and March.
-Until now we have kept the same level of service through the year despite the lower demand.
-But with the amount of waste expected to drop by up to 60%, we’re matching our service provision to demand.
+In 2018 we expected a drop of up to 60%, so we decided to match our service provision to demand.

-Neighbouring councils have told us this change has little impact on the overall amount of garden waste collected through the year.
-South Cambridgeshire District Council has run monthly winter collections for the last four years with no significant concerns.
+Neighbouring councils have told us this change hardly affects the overall amount of garden waste collected through the year.
+South Cambridgeshire District Council has run monthly winter collections for a number of years with no significant concerns.

 Bin hygiene should not be a problem.
 The lower winter temperatures mean that wrapped-up food waste should not become smelly or attract flies.